annechoww/escape-ism-/README.md

 https://docs.google.com/document/d/194jNqGxu10QBy9103unHioqqRk2P0hvCppiuIRiBDfk/edit?usp=sharing

 ## Current Status
 Currently, the project is in Milestone 2, where the basic mechanics are being built.
+The character should be able to move with keyboard controls (arrow keys) around the world.
+To-Do: Track camera with camera movement and block character from walking on certain tiles (such as water).

 ## Timeline
 **Milestones**